TelegramMessenger/Telegram-iOS/README.md

     @end
     ```

-2. The binary distribution provides a special framework build in the `HockeySDKCrashOnly` folder of the distribution zip file, which only contains crash reporting functionality (also automatic sending crash reports only).
-You can use this to further slim down the binary size of your extensions.
+2. The binary distribution provides a special framework build in the `HockeySDKCrashOnly` or `HockeySDKCrashOnlyExtension` folder of the distribution zip file, which only contains crash reporting functionality (also automatic sending crash reports only).

 <a name="crashreporting"></a>
 ### 3.5 Crash Reporting